Day Trade Calls

 You can increase your day trade limit by depositing funds, but not by selling stock.

 You can resolve your day trade call by depositing the amount displayed in the day trade call email, in the in-app card, and in your account menu.
-You’ll be able to withdraw the money that you deposit after the standard, five-day settlement period.
+You’ll be able to withdraw the money that you deposit after the standard 5-day settlement period, but if you withdraw cash while in an active day trade call it will increase the call amount.

 Once you’ve resolved your day trade call, you can resume day trading on the very next trading day.